yvonnefroehlich/sws-visualization-and-modeling/README.md

 - The modeling routine is applicable for the _energy minimization method_ ([**_Silver & Chan 1991_**](https://doi.org/10.1029/91JB00899)).
 - Extended and strongly modified from [sws_tools](https://github.com/michaelgrund/sws_tools) by [Michael Grund](https://github.com/michaelgrund).

-_Please note_: Not totally finished, but nearly (; - Nonetheless use with caution!

 ## Citation